-Ask existing connections for help.
+- Ask existing connections for help.
 People love to be of help, and when you reach out to one of your contacts and ask for help in making connections and meeting new people, you just might be surprised at the warm reaction you receive.
 What’s more, when you meet someone through a common contact, it’s almost like receiving an endorsement of your skills.

-Look for local groups.
+- Look for local groups.
 You’re more likely to maintain and grow connections you make locally, and you already begin with some common ground, which can make it easier to connect.
 Local meetings hosted by the American Agents Alliance are a great place to practice your networking skills.

 Want to learn more about insurance networking or find out about upcoming networking events?
 Sign up for our newsletter for regular tips, ideas and updates.